nayajunischal/next-collapsible/README.md

-# Collapsible Component with next-jsco
+# Collapsible Component with next-js

 ## Description
 Checkout collapsible-with-context branch to observe how createContext, useContext and customHook works to achieve the custom Collapsible component that can be used across the app.